Elpiti-Matt/Plyra/README.md

 Node 22.12+: `npm ci`, `npm run dev`.
 Run `npm test` and `npm run build`; use `npm run ai:docs` to regenerate AI prompts and examples from application code.

 98 model/DOM tests pass.
 [Validation](docs/VALIDATION.json) records the build and its limits.
-Browser visual QA was blocked by the environment; physical mobile devices and external editor round trips were not checked manually.
-Instructional images do not constitute browser QA.

 [MIT](LICENSE).
 Dependency attribution is embedded in the HTML and `THIRD_PARTY_NOTICES.txt`.